Kotlin/kotlin-jupyter/docs/README-STUB.md

 To support new `JVM` library and make it available via `%use` magic command you need to create a library descriptor for it.

-Check [libraries](libraries) directory to see examples of library descriptors.
+Check [libraries](../libraries) directory to see examples of library descriptors.

 Library descriptor is a `<libName>.json` file with the following fields:
 - `properties`: a dictionary of properties that are used within library descriptor
+- `description`: a short library description which is used for generating libraries list in README
 - `link`: a link to library homepage.
 This link will be displayed in `:help` command
 - `minKernelVersion`: a minimal version of Kotlin kernel which may be used with this descriptor
 - `repositories`: a list of maven or ivy repositories to search for dependencies